LarissaMDias/PyESPER/README.md

 #### Outputs:

 ##### Estimates:
-An n by e pandas DataFrame of estimates specific to the coordinates and parameter measurements provided as inputs.
+An n by e dictionary of estimates specific to the coordinates and parameter measurements provided as inputs.
 Units are micromoles per kg (equivalent to the deprecated microeq per kg seawater).
 Column names are the unique desired variable-equation combinations requested by the user.

 ##### Coefficients (LIRs only):
-An n by e pandas DataFrame of equation intercepts and coefficients specific to the coordinates and parameter measurements provided as inputs.
+An n by e dictionary of dictionaries of equation intercepts and coefficients specific to the coordinates and parameter measurements provided as inputs.
 Column names are the unique desired variable-equation combinations requested by the user.

 ##### Uncertainties:
 An n by e dictionary of uncertainty estimates specific to the coordinates, parameter measurements, and parameter uncertaineis provided.
 Units are micromoles per kg (equivalent to the deprecated microeq per kg seawater).
 Column names are the unique desired variable-equation combinations requested by the user.